aleen42/PersonalWiki/summary/ffmpeg/ffmpeg.md

 - `./configure --extra-version=tessus --enable-avisynth --enable-fontconfig --enable-gpl --enable-libass --enable-libbluray --enable-libfreetype --enable-libgsm --enable-libmodplug --enable-libmp3lame --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libschroedinger --enable-libspeex --enable-libtheora --enable-libvo-aacenc --enable-libvo-amrwbenc --enable-libvorbis --enable-libvpx --enable-libwavpack --enable-libx264 --enable-version3`

+- *notice that: if you found that the libraries have not been installed, you can use `apt-get install` to install the related libraries.*

 #### 1.2 Make

 - `make`